 None of the mitigating conditions apply.
 Applicant's unpaid debts are a continuous course of conduct and thus current.
-Applicant did not resolve his delinquent debts because, as he stated, he is the sole income earner for the family and his wife has not been able to find full-time steady employment.
-It is not unusual for a household to have only one income so there is no indication that his circumstances are unusual or conditions beyond his control.
-Applicant has not shown any actions taken to resolve his financial problems, to include attempts to live within the limits of his salary.
-The debts have not been paid and Applicant has not established a plan to pay the debts.
+There is no indication that his financial circumstances are unusual or caused by conditions beyond his control.
+Applicant has not shown any actions he has taken to resolve his financial problems.
+The debts have not been paid, and Applicant has not established a plan to pay the debts.
 He has not shown that he received financial advice or counseling and that the financial issues are resolved or under control.
-He merely blames the delinquent debts on only one source of income in the family.